aleffert/dials/README.md

 Dials is a desktop app for controlling and debugging your iOS app.
 It has a simple extensible architecture to make it easy for you to add your own plugins without having to worry about the details of setting up and maintaining a network connection.
 It also comes with several useful built in plugins:

 1. A view debugger similar to the Xcode view debugger but it can:
-    #.
-Write properties and not just read them.
+    1. Write properties and not just read them.
-    #.
-Be easily extended to support custom properties for your own views.
+    2. Be easily extended to support custom properties for your own views.
-    #.
-Be easily extended for new types of desktop side editors.
+    3. Be easily extended for new types of desktop editors.
 2. A network requests debugger that tells you all about what data your app is sending.
 3. A control panel that lets you connect arbitrary pieces of code to controls on the desktop.
 You can then save changes directly back to your code with the push of a button.